DSPagan/telco-churn-prediction/README.md

 # Telco Churn Prediction - Modeling Pipeline

 ## Overview
-This project implements a complete machine learning pipeline to predict customer churn in a banking context.
+This project implements a complete machine learning pipeline to predict customer churn in a telco compay context.
-The pipeline follows best practices for reproducibility, interpretability, and performance optimization.
+The pipeline follows best practices for reproducibility, interpretability and performance optimization.

 ## Project Structure
 ```